oddbird/susy/docs/settings.rst

 Gutter Position
 ---------------

-*Determines how and where gutters are added to the layout, either as padding or margins on layout elements.*
+*Set how and where gutters are added to the layout, either as padding or margins on layout elements.*

 - **setting:** ``gutter-position``